Last Updated on March 18, 2021 by Julia Wilson

 Provide at least one water bowl on every story of the house and bowls should be emptied and washed daily.

 Encourage frequent litter box use by providing enough trays; one per cat, plus one extra.
-Remove solids twice a day and clean and replace with fresh litter at least once a week.
+Remove solids twice a day and clean and replace them with fresh litter at least once a week.

 What is the treatment for other types of stones?